teamlavi/package/docs/content/docs/lavi/lavi-install.md

       4. Close the opened window

 ## Windows
+1. Download LAVA binaries from http://vocation.cs.umd.edu/downloads/
-1. Download lavi-cli-windows-amd64.zip and extract files in a new folder of \<name\>
+2. Extract zip into a new folder of \<name\>
-2. Inside \<name\>, if there is not already a `lavi.exe`, rename `lavi` to `lavi.exe`
+3. Inside \<name\>, if there is not already a `lavi.exe`, rename `lavi` to `lavi.exe`
-3. Type in Windows menu `Edit the system environment variables`; click
+4. Type in Windows menu `Edit the system environment variables`; click
-4. Click `environment variables` to obtain popup
+5. Click `environment variables` to obtain popup
-5. Double-click on "Path" in the top section
+6. Double-click on "Path" in the top section
-6. Click "New" -> "Browse..."
+7. Click "New" -> "Browse..."
-7. Locate and select \<name\>, which is the file you just created
+8. Locate and select \<name\>, which is the file you just created
-8. Go to powershell and run `lavi.exe`
+9. Go to powershell and run `lavi.exe`